AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/customize-worklist-columns.md

 ---
 navigation-topic: get-started-with-workfront
-title: Customize the worklist columns
+title: Customize the Priorities worklist columns
 description: You can customize the columns on the worklist in Priorities to support the way you work.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog
 ---

-# Customize the worklist columns
+# Customize the Priorities worklist columns

 You can customize the columns on the worklist in Priorities to support the way you work.